mobilecoinfoundation/mcips/text/0049-network-ids.md

 * Increases the complexity of properly configuring / deploying a network, which is already high.
 * The intent of "GOOG" vs. "TESTGOOG" is that it prevents a user from being confused and thinking test data is production data, because they'll see the word "TEST", but testing isn't harmed much because the software otherwise works the same.
-  However, for our software, lacking MCIP #40 or any alternative proposal, client software needs to obtain metadata for each token id it encounters, or it cannot work properly.
-If this metadata doesn't match for GOOG and TESTGOOG then we may not properly be testing whether GOOG works properly for prod when.
+  However, for our software, lacking [MCIP #40](https://github.com/mobilecoinfoundation/mcips/pull/40) or any alternative proposal, client software needs to obtain metadata for each token id it encounters, or it cannot work properly.
+If this metadata doesn't match for GOOG and TESTGOOG then we may not properly be testing whether GOOG works properly before we go to prod.
+These same concerns aren't exactly true for a stock exchange.
 * Lacking any per-network discoverability mechanism, clients are likely forced to hard-code the map from token ids to metadata.
   This raises serious complexity and maintainability concerns.
 Additionally, when we step back and look at the big picture, we can see that we are fighting ourselves: we are using server-side configuration to make all the token ids different on every network, arbitrarily, for "safety", but then we are hard-coding logic to basically